Summer Solstice - the Longest Day - Litha - Midsummer.

 We are all so busy “doing” all the things, that we forget to just stop, savour the moment, be present.
 The solstices give us the opportunity to do that.

-Litha, Summer Solstice and Midsummer Blessings to you,
+With heartfelt Litha, Summer Solstice and Midsummer Blessings to you,

 Love and green blessings